 All questions required for currently contracted Applicants.
 Questions 21.4.5.1-21.4.5.3 are required for new entrant Applicants.
+All questions are required for currently contracted Applicants.

 Applicant must: 1) Adopt a hospital payment strategy that places each general acute care hospital at-risk or subject to a bonus payment for quality performance and ties at least 2% of network hospital payments to value.
 2) Promote hospital involvement in improvement programs so that all hospitals achieve infection rates (measured as a standardized infection ratio or SIR) of 1.0 or lower for the five Hospital Associated Infection (HAI) measures listed below or are working to improve.
-3) Promote hospital involvement programs so that all hospitals comply with Sepsis Management according to CMS guidelines.
+3) Promote hospital involvement in improvement programs so that all hospitals comply with Sepsis Management according to CMS guidelines.